awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

    1. Make sure that the DB cluster parameter group associated with the Aurora MySQL cluster has `gtid_mode` set to `ON_PERMISSIVE`\.

-      For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+      For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

    1. Restart the Aurora MySQL DB cluster\.